Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 Gasoline pumping, price ticker spinning, Noelan made his way into the store.
 Above the door, another bell clanged.

-Fluorescents hummed overhead.
-Light reflected off the counter chrome.
-A radio perched on a high shelf sang a soft doo-wop.
-Crisp, newly printed magazines vied for attention over the locally made knickknacks and penny candies.
+Inside: chrome counter, AM radio crackling through doo-wop, maps on a rack.
+Newly printed magazines vied for attention over a mess of locally made knickknacks and penny candies.

 On the wall behind the counter, a framed newspaper clip headlined: ‘*A PIECE OF FISHSTORY*’ with a picture of a man smiling while holding a particularly large trout.
 The caption read: ‘*Mayor Coolidge congratulates Ted Larson on record catch\!*’ But someone had circled certain letters in red pen, then hastily attempted to erase the marks.

-Noelan noticed that the photographed local fishing legend was the shopkeeper who just greeted him.
+Noelan noticed that the photographed local fishing legend was the shopkeeper behind the counter, “Howdy, stranger\!”, who’d just greeted him.

 “Afternoon, Ted,” Noelan responded.
 “What do I owe you for the gas?”

 The shopkeeper answered as the store’s bell jingled again.